 The claimant's work meets the second element of the nonmanual work test.
 As defined in section 551.104 (1998), work of a specialized or technical nature means work which requires substantial specialized knowledge of a complex subject matter and of the principles, techniques, practices, and procedures associated with that subject-matter field.
 This knowledge characteristically is acquired through considerable on-the-job training and experience in the specialized subject-matter field, as distinguished from professional knowledge characteristically acquired through specialized academic education.
 As a construction control representative performing construction inspection most of his time, he must apply a substantial knowledge of that complex field including construction methods and techniques covering a variety of electrical construction projects, an understanding of agency contract provisions and specifications, in depth knowledge of construction safety measures, laws, and regulations, and familiarity with contracting procedures.
-As a senior worker, development of that knowledge and skill results from considerable specialized formal and on-the-job training, and many years of practical work experience at BPA encompassing construction inspection.
+As a senior worker, development of that knowledge and skill results from considerable specialized formal and on-the-job training, and 35 years of practical work experience at BPA and in private industry encompassing power line maintenance and construction inspection.